-- 1 the products, dealings, contracts, policies, procedures and related transactions proposed and entered into by the Bank during the financial year ended 31 March 2021 are generally in compliance with the Shariah rules and principles; - 2 the allocation of profits and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with Shariah principles; - 3 no earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 4 the Bank is not required to pay zakat for the financial year ended 31 March 2021 because its shareholder has no obligation to do so.
+- 1 the products, dealings, contracts, policies, procedures and related transactions proposed and entered into by the Bank during the financial year ended 31 March 2022 are generally in compliance with the Shariah rules and principles; - 2 the allocation of profits and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with Shariah principles: - 3 no earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 4 the Bank's shareholding structure remains 100% wholly-owned by MUFG Bank, Ltd. Japan that comprises non-Muslim shareholders.
+According to the Shariah principles, zakat payments are only obligated on Muslim shareholders.
+Based on the current shareholding, the Bank is not obliged to pay the zakat on behalf of its shareholders.

-Based on the above considerations, observations and deliberations, we, the Shariah Committee of MUFG Bank (Malaysia) Berhad, do hereby confirm that, at our level best with continuous management efforts to improve, express our view that the Islamic banking operations and business activities of the MUFG Bank (Malaysia) Berhad for the financial year ended 31 March 2021 have, in general, been conducted in conformity with the Shariah rules and principles.
+Based on the above considerations, observations and deliberations, we, the Shariah Committee of MUFG Bank (Malaysia) Berhad, do hereby confirm that, at our level best with continuous management efforts to improve, express our view that the Islamic banking operations and business activities of the MUFG Bank (Malaysia) Berhad for the financial year ended 31 March 2022 have, in general, been conducted in conformity with the Shariah rules and principles.